 for the garlic cream

-1 cup cashews – soaked for 2-4 hours
+1 cup cashews – soaked in hot water if no high-speed blender

 1/2 cup purified water